 Easy powerful video capture

-SwiftCapture is an easy-to-use but powerful video capture application for the Mac.
-Its intuitive interface allows you to effortlessly capture movies and still images from a wide variety of video input devices.
+SwiftCapture is a powerful video capture application for the Mac that is easy to use.
+Its intuitive interface allows you to effortlessly capture movies and still images from a wide variety of video input devices with high performance and high quality.

 Use any Mac-compatible video input